Executors

 SSH Executor

 The ssh executor is used to asynchronously execute shell commands remotely via ssh.
 The actual ssh connection to the host is preserved, recycled and automatically reestablished.
-All parameters specified in the configuration are directly passed as keyword arguments to asyncssh connect call.
+Most parameters specified in the configuration are directly passed as keyword arguments to asyncssh connect call.
 You can find all available parameters in the asyncssh documentation

 Example configuration